urbanfox - company logo

 The most popular clip-on personal microphones are omni directional.
 For a good background article on personal mics try the location sound site

 These three below are amongst the most popular personal mics on the market.
 Every sound recordist will argue about which is their favourite.
-But, you wouldn't go wrong with any of them.
+But, you wouldn't go wrong with any of these.

 RADIO MICS